Jana Gana Mana

 "Jana Gana Mana" (Note: The song's title "Jana Gaṇa Mana" is pronounced /bn/ in Bengali, /hi/ in Hindi, and /sa/ in Sanskrit.
 It can be literally translated as 'The Minds of All People' – from जन jana 'people', गण gaṇa 'group', and मन mana 'mind'.) is the national anthem of the Republic of India.
-It was originally composed as "Bharoto Bhagyo Bidhata" in Bengali written by polymath, activist and country's first Nobel laureate Rabindranath Tagore on 11 December 1911.
-The first stanza of the song "Bharoto Bhagyo Bidhata" was adopted by the Constituent Assembly of India as the National Anthem on 24 January 1950.
+It was originally composed as "Bharoto Bhagyo Bidhata" in Sādhu Bhāṣā, a 19th-century Sankritised register of the Bengali language, written by polymath, activist and country's first Nobel laureate Rabindranath Tagore on 11 December 1911.
+The first stanza of the song "Bharoto Bhagyo Bidhata", originally composed as a Hindu religious hymn for the Brahmo Samaj, was adopted by the Constituent Assembly of India as the National Anthem on 24 January 1950.
 A formal rendition of the national anthem takes approximately 52 seconds.
 A shortened version consisting of the first and last lines (and taking about 20 seconds to play) is also staged occasionally.
 It was first publicly sung on 27 December 1911 at the Calcutta (present-day Kolkata) Session of the Indian National Congress.